 What is the Highest Point on the CDT?

-Getting to the start of the Continental Divide Trail
+Getting to the Start of the Continental Divide Trail

 Getting to the Southern Terminus of the CDT requires a choice of 3 places to start or finish the CDT in the south.
-Antelope Wells, Crazy Cook and Columbus.
+Antelope Wells, Crazy Cook, and Columbus.

 The most common option to get to or from the southern terminus is to take the Amtrak train to the town of Lordsburg, New Mexico.
 Then take the CDTC shuttle Lordsburg to Crazy Cook.

 Antelope Wells is another option.
 It is on Hwy 81 right at the Mexico border.
 A hitch or private transport would be the only viable way to get there.
 It is also the end or start of the Great Divide Mountain Bike Route that parallels the CDT.
+Columbus is just north of the Mexico border with Greyhound buses servicing the area.

 Getting to the Northern Terminus of the CDT